qmkoh/Greyctf2025-writeups/forensics/dist-layer-cake/Readme.md

   - theme
   - webSettings.xml

-Approaching this, I figured the quickest and easiest way would be to check if the file is hidden as readable plaintext in the files.
+Approaching this, I figured the quickest and easiest way would be to check if the flag is hidden as readable plaintext in the files.
 However, it is tedious to iterate through all .xml files manually.
 As such, I used the following command:
 ```
 cd layers
 grep -i grey **/*.xml